smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/bingo_data/bingo_2024/bingo_stats_rough_draft.md

 <INSERT PLOT HERE>

 One of those interesting stats phenomena: even though most cards only include a few unique books, most of the books read are unique.
-There were an average of 3.0 reads per book.
+There were an average of 3.1 reads per book.

 ### Authors

 The ten most-read authors were:

+- T. Kingfisher, read 438 times
-- TIE: T. Kingfisher and Brandon Sanderson, each read 435 times
+- Brandon Sanderson, read 437 times
-- Travis Baldree, read 364 times
+- Travis Baldree, read 367 times
 - Robert Jackson Bennett, read 348 times
-- Leigh Bardugo, read 330 times
+- Leigh Bardugo, read 331 times
 - Matt Dinniman, read 316 times
+- Naomi Novik, read 271 times
-- TIE: Naomi Novik and Terry Pratchett, each read 269 times
+- Terry Pratchett, read 269 times
-- Martha Wells, read 251 times
+- Martha Wells, read 253 times
-- Adrian Tchaikovsky, read 225 times
+- Adrian Tchaikovsky, read 226 times
-- Heather Fawcett, read 206 times
-- Rebecca Ross, read 201 times

 The authors used for the most squares were: